When Tesla dropped the gauntlet, did they wake the Detroit Dead?

 The Detroit Crash and Burn Club.

-Detroit must have knows about the 70’s oil embargo in advance.
+Detroit must have known about the 70’s oil embargo in advance.
 How else could you explain the Chevrolet Electrovair and Electrovair II?
 Electric versions of a car that Ralph Nader had already killed by the time the public got it’s first peek.
 I am not saying there is a conspiracy, but the big wheels are in on the big plan for sure.
 Of course the Electrovair never went on sale.

 GM’s next attempt while Ford and Chrysler sat and watched with glee was the EV-1.
 Golf carts were faster and had better electric range, but GM still put a few on the street.
 I saw one… once.
 Smartly they only leased them so they could take them all back.
 But like Edison, GM kept failing while the others sat and laughed.
 Eventually they created the Volt.